c4s4/neon/doc/quickstart.md

 Go further
 ----------

-Neon as much more to offer, see [User Manual](usermanual.md) for in depth documentation and [Reference](reference.md) for information about all tasks and builtins functions.
+Neon as much more to offer, see [User Manual](usermanual.md) for in-depth documentation and [Reference](reference.md) for information about all tasks and builtins functions.